getpinga/tide/README.md

 Follow these steps to install the Tide theme:

-1. Clone this repository or download the latest version.
+1. Download or clone this repository.

+   - If you downloaded a ZIP file, extract it first.
+   - If you cloned the repository, locate the main project folder.

+2. Inside the downloaded/cloned files, you will find a directory containing the theme files (for example: `tide-main`, `tide-v1.1.0`, or similar).

+3. Rename this directory to `tide`.

-2. Extract the files and move the `tide` directory into the `FOSSBilling directory/themes`.
+4. Move the renamed `tide` directory into your FOSSBilling themes folder: `FOSSBilling directory/themes`.

-3. Change the directory owner to the user your web server runs under.
+5. Change the directory owner to the user your web server runs under.
 For example: `chown -Rf www-data:www-data tide/`.

-4. Set permissions to `750` using chmod: `chmod -Rf 750 tide/`.
+6. Set permissions to `750` using chmod: `chmod -Rf 750 tide/`.

-5. Navigate to `Settings -> Themes` in the FOSSBilling admin panel and select `tide` as the default theme.
+7. Navigate to `Settings -> Themes` in the FOSSBilling admin panel and select `tide` as the default theme.

 ## Upgrade (for v1.0.x only)